International Operations Target Phishing Gangs: Key Lessons in Security Awareness

 In addition to awareness training, organizations should implement several technical and procedural measures to defend against phishing attacks:

-- Email Filtering: Use advanced filters to flag and block potential phishing emails.
+- Email Filtering: Deploy advanced filters that flag suspicious senders, detect spoofed domains, and block known phishing infrastructure.

 Tools for Security Awareness Training